 The Careers Department at the Senior School supports pupils with career information, advice and guidance, to assist pupils with knowledge of their subject interest, strengths and abilities and their preparation for the Next Step after Sixth Form.

 The vast majority of pupils go on to university.
 However, pupils are now considering other options; Degree apprenticeships were introduced by the Government in 2015 and offer pupils an alternative route to achieve a full bachelor’s or master’s degree as part of their apprenticeship.
-Gresham’s Careers assists individual pupils in exploring the options of apprenticeships, and employment.
+Gresham’s Careers assists individual pupils in exploring the options of apprenticeships, and employment, linking with employers and OG Foundation employers who offer apprenticeship opportunities.

 Fully qualified careers guidance is available for both pupils and their parents to help with sixth form subject choices and give information, advice and guidance on post-18 choices.